ShenZheng2000/LLIE_Survey_Revise/README.md

 * **Wenzhou Dataset Value**: (R4P2) The Night Wenzhou dataset is challenging, but more analysis and discussion are needed to demonstrate its value.
 Quantitative comparison results for this dataset are also missing.

+# Literature Review:

+* **Differentiate from Others**: (R1P6) The paper should differentiate itself from other surveys or benchmarks on the topic of low-light image enhancement.

+* **Literature Expansion**: (R5P1, R5P2) A need for a more comprehensive literature review, especially including works based on Near-Infrared (NIR) light and other high-level applications.

+* **Redundant Figures**: (R5P3, R5P4, R5P5, R5P6) There's feedback that some figures, like framework figures from other papers, might be redundant and can be removed.
+The figures should be clearer and more comprehensible.

+* **Missing Works**: (R3P2) Some works, particularly on noise distribution modeling in extremely dark environments, are missing.

 # Evaluation and Analysis:

 * **Fig.16 Clarity**: (R1P2, R2P4) Clarifications are required on what the color means in Fig.16.
 Multiple reviewers pointed out this issue.

 * **Method Emphasis**: (R2P3) There's feedback that the paper emphasizes methods introduced in recent years too much, and there's a need to include more established methods for a more comprehensive performance comparison.

-* **Missing Works**: (R3P2) Some works, particularly on noise distribution modeling in extremely dark environments, are missing.

-# Structure and Content:
 * **Image/Video Confusion**: (R1P3) The paper seems to mix discussions of low-light image and video enhancement, making it hard for readers to differentiate between the two.
 Video enhancement is not as elaborately explained as image enhancement.

 * **Re-categorization**: (R2P1) There's feedback to re-categorize traditional learning-based approaches for clarity.